 Educating yourself about current disease outbreaks can help you understand what precautions you should take in order to keep you and your family safe and healthy.

 Take the time to search for ongoing epidemics by visiting the CDC’s

-The good news is that the outbreaks listed here are rare and, in some cases, preventable.
+The good news is that most outbreaks listed here are rare and, in some cases, preventable.
 Make sure your family is up to date on their vaccinations before traveling, and get the latest flu vaccines.